 101 Things to do in Bournemouth – Fisherman’s Walk Beach

 Southbourne may only be small, with a population of around 19,000 people.
-But this genteel suburb three miles east of Bournemouth boasts two Blue Flag Beaches.
-Fisherman’s Walk Beach is easy to reach from Southbourne via Fisherman’s Walk; a pretty, tree lined park which connects the main high street (Southbourne Grove) to the clifftop.
+But this genteel suburb located three miles east of central Bournemouth boasts two Blue Flag Beaches.
+Fisherman’s Walk Beach is a family friendly beach.
+It is easy to reach from Southbourne via Fisherman’s Walk.
+This pretty, tree lined park connects the main high street to the clifftop, from where a zigzag path and a funicular railway run down to the beach.

-The beach is accessed from the cliff top via Fisherman’s Walk Zigzag or from along the prom.
+The beach is accessed from the cliff top via Fisherman’s Walk Zigzag.

 Fisherman’s Walk Zigzag